Debt

 2. Send more than the minimum payment

 If you continue to send the required minimum loan repayment each month, it’ll take the full term of your loan to pay it off.
 You’ll also wind up paying the maximum amount of interest.
-Consistently sending more than your $50 minimum payment, for example, will not only help you pay the balance down more quickly, it will significantly reduce the total amount of interest you pay over the term of the loan.
+Consistently sending more than your $50 minimum payment, for example, will not only help you pay the balance down more quickly, it’ll significantly reduce the total amount of interest you pay over the term of the loan.
 Increasing your payment by any amount will save you both time and money, and who wouldn’t want that?

 3. Pick up a side hustle

 If you need more money, find a way to bring in additional income.
 Maybe you DJ on the weekends, wait tables at night, or work as a freelance photographer.
 Whatever your talent, parlay it into a side hustle.
 The key here is to have enough discipline to take the extra income and pay down your student loans.
-It’s not a way to save for a vacation, to buy a new car, or a Louis Vuitton bag—right now, anyway.
+It’s not a way to save for a vacation, to buy a new car, or that designer bag—right now, anyway.
 If your objective is to tackle your student loans, keep your eye on the prize!

 4. Send extra payments